frictionlessdata/datapackage/patterns/README.md

   Pros:

-  * The `constraints` Descriptor is consistent with the point
+  * The `constraints` Descriptor is consistent with the purpose of the proposal
   * The direction of the relationship is clear

   Cons: